pgrobban/GlosTrainer-Java/README.md

 <img src="http://i.imgur.com/mfhBMnw.png" title="An edit form" alt="An edit form"/>

-This is rewritten of an application that I wrote as a final project for a course in C# (the source code for that is also available here on my Github).
+This is a complete rewrite of an application that I wrote as a final project for a course in C# (the source code for that is also available here on my Github).
-The Java version is platform-independent and the code follows the MVC model for better structure.
+The Java version is platform-independent and the code follows the MVC model for a more robust and easy-to-overview structure.

 How to run the application:
 ------